openconstruct/llamaedit/README.md

 # llamaedit
-LLamaEdit is a code editor with AI autocompletion powered by LLamaCPP.
+LLamaEdit is a code editor with AI autocompletion powered by LLamaCPP and CodeMirror.
 You must have llama-server running with a model loaded, I suggest deepcoder 14b or deepseek coder v2 lite.
 I only have a 4gb card though.
 Should work on any computer or operating system with a fairly modern web browser.
 The file operations have keyboard commands, mouse over to see them.
 Usage shluld be self-explanatory, alt+backspc to get suggested autocomplete, tab to accept, esc to cancel.